elangovana/sagemaker-groundtruth-ner/README.md

 ## Setup
+1. If you want try this sample, here is a sample text file [tests/sample_input_data_pubtator.txt](tests/sample_input_data_pubtator.txt) to evaluate the workflow.

+1. Create pre and post processing lambda functions
+    - **Note** Using the naming convention SageMaker-* for your lambda functions automatically gives access to Sagemaker using the standard template.
+Otherwise you would have to use create an IAM policy and provide access to Sagemaker to execute the lambda function

-1. Create a lambda function SageMaker-EntityAnnotationPreProcessing with runtime python 3.6 using the code [source/lambda_preprocess/preprocess_handler.py](source/lambda_preprocess/preprocess_handler.py).
+    - Create a lambda function SageMaker-EntityAnnotationPreProcessing with runtime python 3.6 using the code [source/lambda_preprocess/preprocess_handler.py](source/lambda_preprocess/preprocess_handler.py).

-1. Create a lambda function SageMaker-EntityAnnotationPostProcessing with runtime python 3.6 using the code [source/lambda_postprocess/postprocess_handler.py](source/lambda_postprocess/postprocess_handler.py).
+    - Create a lambda function SageMaker-EntityAnnotationPostProcessing with runtime python 3.6 using the code [source/lambda_postprocess/postprocess_handler.py](source/lambda_postprocess/postprocess_handler.py).
 Make sure this has access to read the s3 bucket containing the results from Sagemaker groundtruth job you are about to create

 1. Configure SageMaker Ground Truth as follows:

    - Choose custom template in Sagemaker Ground Truth

    - In the custom template section, copy paste the html from [source/template/entityrecognition.html](source/template/entityrecognition.html)

    - In the Pre-labelling task lambda function, select Sagemaker-EntityAnnotationPreProcessing

    - In the Post-labelling task lambda function, select Sagemaker-EntityAnnotationPostProcessing
-   -    **Note** Using the naming convention SageMaker-* for your lambda functions automatically gives access to Sagemaker using the standard template.
-Otherwise you would have to use create an IAM policy and provide access to Sagemaker to execute the lambda function

-   - There is a sample text file [tests/sample_input_data_pubtator.txt](tests/sample_input_data_pubtator.txt) included to test the set up.
 ![setup](docs/setup_custom_template.png)